S3-working-group/s3-practical-guide/S3-practical-guide.md

 Invite a peer to give you some constructive feedback on:

--   performance in a role
+-   your performance in a role
--   general feedback about your participation and contribution
+-   your general participation and contribution
 -   any specific aspect you may be interested in

 Considerations: